 Beach Bully (Virginia Beach)

 Although roast beef is their claim to fame, it turns out their chicken recipe is also a hit!
 Since March of 1986, Rick Waskey and Chris Merrill have been serving up sliced, smoked, roast beef sandwiches at the Virginia Beach oceanfront to happy customers.
+Just look at those happy faces!
 With their roast beef reputation unmatched, their fried chicken is definitely something you’ll also want to try.

 Southern Fried Chicken at Union Alehouse (Virginia Beach)

-A quiet, modern, restaurant with a comfortable feel.
+This is a quiet, modern restaurant with a comfortable feel.
+Not only do they have a wide selection of beers, but they’re also reasonably priced, with generous portions of food.
 We highly recommend the southern fried chicken sandwich tossed in their signature wing sauce.

 Terrapin (Virginia Beach)